efrei-paris-sud/connected-chair/lab/1/Report/Readme.md

 - Jumper wires
 - USB cable

-We connected all these components as indicated in the following sketch and used this [code](LEDBlink.ino)
+We connected all these components as indicated in the following sketch and used this [code](LEDBlink.ino).

 ![](LEDBlink.png?raw=true)